 Custom Fangs by Father Sebastiaan

 If you’ve read my blog posts on the Endless Night Vampire Ball, then you know that Father Sebastiaan is a world-renowned master fangsmith.
-Due to the current COVID-19 situation, he’s not taking in-person appointments, but he is offering “Telefanging” mail-order molding kits for $50, not including the price of fangs.
+He used to take in-person appointments regularly, but now the sessions are arranged by invite only.
+However, he’s created a new website where you can order customized Sabretooth-3D printed fangs.
 The new service allows you to take your own dental imprints to mail back for custom-made fangs.
+I was fortunate enough to meet with him virtually for a consultation before he stopped taking appointments.
+You can read all about my vampiric experience here.
 What better way to show your loyalty to Dracula than with a shiny new pair of incisors?
-You can get more information at Endless Night Vamporium.

 I hope these recommendations have given you some fun ideas on how to commemorate Dracula Day.
 Please do share if you have other suggestions!